clemak27/linux_setup/README.md

 ## What tools I use

-- KDE + i3-gaps
+- i3-gaps
-  After trying out KDE and GNOME extensivly, I setteled on using KDE.
-This mostly came down to the KDE team providing better software and extension support than GNOME, also vastly improved styling options.
-Nowadays I'm also using i3wm together with KDE for that sweet tiling wm experience. </p>
+  After using KDE extensivly, I setteled on using i3 as window manager.
+I like the automatic tiling and the configuartion via dotfiles. </p>
 - polybar
   Highly customizable status bar.
 Fits i3wm perfectly imo. </p>
 - alacritty